SolitaryRoad.com

 Division.

-1. To divide two numbers having like signs: 1) divide their absolute values and 2) prefix the number obtained a plus sign (or no sign).
+1. To divide two numbers having like signs: 1) divide their absolute values and 2) prefix the number obtained with a plus sign (or no sign).

 Note.
 Division by zero is not defined.